 One of a small number of surviving copies of the first Babe Ruth baseball card ever made will be the centerpiece of a new exhibit that opens Friday at the Ruth Birthplace and Museum in Baltimore.

 The Making of a Legend exhibit will include other cards from the 1914 Baltimore News set as well as other artifacts from that season, when 19-year-old Ruth was beginning to catch the eye of big league scouts.
 Among them is the scorebook from his first professional game, played on April 22, 1914.

-The Baltimore News reports that it will leave its current home with a private collector in Florida via armored truck and arrive at the museum around the holidays.
+The Baltimore News reported late last year that the card would be going on loan from a private collector in Florida, arriving in Baltimore via armored truck.
 The card is generally considered to have a value of more than $6 million.

 The card’s owner agreed to offer one percent ownership of it via Collectable at $3 per share, an ode to Ruth’s uniform number.
-Those shares sold out upon release and have been trading on the firm’s secondary platform where they were listed at $4.95 as of Tuesday.
+Those shares sold out upon release and have been trading on the firm’s secondary platform where they were listed at $4.66 per share.

 The card is one of only about ten known to exist and pre-dates Ruth’s 1916 major league rookie card by two years.
 Part of a set of cards featuring members of the Baltimore Orioles minor league squad, the cards have the team’s schedule on the back.